dhellmann/pymotw-3/source/threading/index.rst

     :caption:
     :start-after: #end_pymotw_header

-The second timer is never run, and the first timer appears to run after the rest of the main program is done.
+The second timer in this example is never run, and the first timer appears to run after the rest of the main program is done.
 Since it is not a daemon thread, it is joined implicitly when the main thread is done.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_timer.py'))